Senate Democrats introduces bill to replenish Capitol Police, National Guard coffers

-Weeks after warning that the Capitol Police and National Guard would have to furlough officers or make drastic cuts to accommodate the depleting funds as soon as mid-August, Senate Appropriates Chairman Patrick J. Leahy (D-Vt.) introduced his own $3.7 billion proposal Monday in an effort to force Republicans to fund the police forces.
-Appropriations Vice Chairman Richard C. Shelby (R-Ala.) also publicly introduced his own legislation with a much less drastic price tag of $633 million, which Democrats already consider a nonstarter because it does not fully address all costs incurred around Jan.
+Weeks after warning that the Capitol Police and National Guard would have to furlough officers or make drastic cuts to accommodate the depleting funds as soon as mid-August, Senate Appropriations Committee Chairman Patrick J. Leahy (D-Vt.) introduced his own $3.7 billion proposal Monday in an effort to force Republicans to fund the police forces.
+Appropriations Committee Vice Chairman Richard C. Shelby (R-Ala.) also publicly introduced his own legislation with a smaller price tag of $633 million, which Democrats consider a nonstarter because it does not fully address all costs incurred around Jan.
 6 or other unexpected losses.

 “We did not budget for an insurrection,” Leahy said Monday on the Senate floor.
 “A violent insurrection happened.
 A pandemic happened.
 And the president announced the withdrawal of American troops from Afghanistan.
 These events created urgent needs that must be met now.”

-Leahy’s insistence to pass his legislation comes as a $1.9 billion emergency supplemental bill that would replenish overtime expenses as well as fund significant new security measures around the Capitol complex stalls in the Senate.
+Leahy’s insistence on passing his legislation comes as a $1.9 billion emergency supplemental bill that would replenish overtime expenses as well as fund significant new security measures around the Capitol complex stalls in the Senate.
 Republicans have expressed skepticism over the House’s large funding proposal, arguing that it’s too broad and should allocate money once the extent of damages and security necessary is fully investigated.

-While bipartisan support exists to ensure that Capitol Police officers and National Guard members earn their pay, striking a deal depends on compromising on scope.
+Although bipartisan support exists to ensure that Capitol Police officers and National Guard members earn their pay, striking a deal depends on compromising on scope.

-The Democratic proposal almost doubles the amount of spending that narrowly passed the House in May by also redirecting funds to address pandemic-related costs incurred by the Department of Defense and speed up the Afghan Special Immigration Visas, including $100 million in aide to Afghan refugees.
+The Democratic proposal almost doubles the amount of spending that narrowly passed the House in May by also redirecting funds to address pandemic-related costs incurred by the Defense Department and to speed up the Afghan Special Immigration Visas, including $100 million in aide to Afghan refugees.
 As for the Capitol Police, the bill would replenish the overtime account with $31.1 million.

 While Shelby acknowledged that visas for Afghan immigrants should be addressed soon, he said there’s no need to address it in the supplemental legislation, describing the Democratic proposal as going “absolutely the wrong direction.”